Table of contents

 Like the program above, JPMorgan’s Advancing Black Pathways Fellowship Program is a paid six-week, full-time summer fellowship offering work experience in JPMorgan’s offices.
 Students learn professional development skills and more about the financial services industry.
 Sophomore students, including, without limitation, Black students, are encouraged to apply.

-The Private Bank Challenge is a two-part competition where students work on a hypothetical case study.
-During the competition, they’ll learn how the global private bank business works, gain professional skills and have access to senior leaders.
+The Asset and Wealth Management Challenge is a two-part competition where students work on a hypothetical case study.
+During the competition, they’ll learn how the global private bank business works, gain professional skills, and have access to senior leaders.
 Students will work in teams of four on both written submissions and virtual presentations with a first and second round.
 Finalists then move to compete in a final competition.

 Social Good Hackathons